 There are a few different basic types of security software on the market, offering varying levels of protection.
 Antivirus software is the most common, and will defend against most types of malware.
 For a side-by-side comparison of the best antivirus software programs for small businesses, visit our sister site Top Ten Reviews.

-Cobb said businesses should also invest in a data backup solution, so any information compromised or lost during a breach can easily be recovered from an alternate location; encryption software to protect sensitive data like employee records, client/customer information and financial statements; and two-step authentication or password security software for their internal programs to reduce the likelihood of password cracking.
+Cobb, of ESET, said businesses should also invest in a data backup solution, so any information compromised or lost during a breach can easily be recovered from an alternate location; encryption software to protect sensitive data such as employee records, client/customer information and financial statements; and two-step authentication or password-security software for their internal programs to reduce the likelihood of password cracking.

-One important nonsoftware solution that many small businesses overlook is cyberinsurance.
+One important solution that doesnꞌt involve software and that many small businesses overlook is cybersecurity insurance.
 As mentioned above, your general liability policy will not help you recoup losses or legal fees associated with a data breach, so a separate policy covering these types of damages can be hugely helpful in case of an attack.

-Tim Francis, enterprise cyber lead at Travelers, said that small businesses often assume cyberinsurance policies are only designed for large companies, because those businesses are the most frequent targets of hackers.
-But many insurance carriers are beginning to offer tailor-made cybercoverage for smaller companies to meet their budgets and risk-exposure levels, he said.
+Tim Francis, enterprise cyber lead at Travelers, a provider of cyberinsurance, said that small businesses often assume cyberinsurance policies are designed only for large companies, because those businesses are the most frequent targets of hackers.
+But many insurance carriers are beginning to offer tailor-made coverage for smaller companies to meet their budgets and risk-exposure levels, he said.

 Francis advised business owners to look for a combination of first- and third-party coverage.
-First-party liability coverage includes any general costs incurred as a result of a breach, such as legal expertise, public relations campaigns, notifying affected customers and business interruption.
+First-party liability coverage includes any general costs incurred as a result of a breach, such as legal expertise, public relations campaigns, customer notification and business interruption.
 Third-party coverage protects you if your company is at the center of a breach that exposed sensitive information.
 This type of protection covers defense costs if the affected parties sue your company.